qidian99/qidian99/README.md

 - 🤔 I'm a graduate at UC San Diego with a dual degree in Computer Science and Mathematics (Applied), (AoS Economics and Philosophy)

-- 🔭 I’m currently a novice pursuing a career in database
 - 🌱 I’m currently learning:
   -   Distributed Systems (MIT-6.824)